BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 **persistent**, **static**

+Sets the weather in the world the player is currently in.
+The argument is `sun` for clear, sunny weather, `rain` for pure rain, `storm` for storm with rain, lightning and thunder or `thunder` for just lighting and thunder with no rain.

 | Parameter  | Syntax            | Default Value               | Explanation                                                                                                   |
 |------------|-------------------|-----------------------------|---------------------------------------------------------------------------------------------------------------|
 | _type_     | Keyword           | :octicons-x-circle-16:      | The type of weather to set.
 Either `sun`, `rain` or `storm`.                                                  |